 According to the Federal Government, Long Term Care is the range of services and

 support you will need to meet health and personal care needs over a long period of time.
 LTC is not medical care , but rather assistance with the basic personal tasks of everyday life.

-According to Genworth, a prominent provider of Long Term Care Insurance, the median annual cost in 2013 for a semi-private room in a nursing home is $75,405 per year.
-Based on my experience LTC costs in Massachusetts are much higher than that.
+According to Genworth, a prominent Long Term Care Insurance provider, the median annual cost in 2013 for a semi-private room in a nursing home is $75,405 per year.
+Based on my experience, Long Term Care facilities Massachusetts can be a significant cost.

-People often assume that Medicare or Medigap (the supplemental coverage for Medicare), or even regular health insurance will absorb the cost of their Long Term Care expense.
+People often assume that Medicare or Medigap (the supplemental coverage for Medicare), or even regular health insurance, will absorb their Long Term Care expense.
 Unfortunately, that is not the case.

-In general, most people who need Long Term Care pay for it out of their own assets.
+Often, people who need Long Term Care pay for it out of their own assets.
 Once there is no money left, Medicaid will usually take over.
 Take note that Medicaid is a government welfare program .
-This approach works best for people who have enough assets to cover any foreseeable circumstance, or people who just don’t have enough assets worth protecting.
+This approach works best for people with enough assets to cover any foreseeable circumstance or people who just don’t have enough assets worth protecting.

 That’s why Long Term Care insurance is an important part of a financial plan .
-For those who have it, long term care insurance will pay for your Long Term Care expenses, up to the limit of the policy.
+For those who have it, long term care insurance will pay for your Long Term Care expenses, up to the policy’s limit.
 This is a way to preserve assets for other purposes, including for your legacy.

 From a tax standpoint, it is worth noting that the premiums for most classical LTC policies available today are deductible from taxable income within the limits specified by the IRS.
 In addition, up to certain limits, benefits are not taxed as income.
 Take this favorable tax treatment as a sign that Uncle Sam would like to encourage you to be covered!